Newspaper Page Text

 relief work, that even those who

-were formeceriy clamoring for a
+Were fornu rly clamoring for a

-change ‘n leadership and for an
+change : n leadership and for an

-entire Negro staff became disgust
+entire Negro staff became disg'U. t

 ed and walked out of the meet

-mg.
-With this fiasco began the
+ing.
+With this fiasco began th"

 apparent collapse of a movement